Bjarne Brustad

-Bjarne Brustad (4 March 1895, in Kristiania, now Oslo – 20 May 1978, in Oslo) was a Norwegian composer, violinist and violist.
+Bjarne Brustad (4 March 1895 – 20 May 1978) was a Norwegian composer, violinist and violist.
+He was born in Kristiania, now Oslo.
 He played with symphonic orchestras in Stavanger and Oslo.
 In the 1920s he travelled to European cities such as Paris, Munich and Berlin, where he received musical inspiration and contacts.
 From 1928 to 1943, Brustad was viola soloist with Philharmonic Society Orchestra in Oslo.
 He wrote symphonies, compositions for violin and orchestra, chamber music and opera.
 His opera Atlantis was finished in 1945.
 After World War II he was also active in organizing work.

 As a teacher at the Oslo Conservatory of Music, his students included Bjørn Fongaard and Trond Øyen.
+He died in Oslo.